wjakob/nanobind/README.md

 The last experiment compares the **runtime performance overheads** by calling one of the bound functions many times in a loop.
-Here, it is also interesting to compare against [cppyy](https://cppyy.readthedocs.io/en/latest/) and a pure Python implementation that runs bytecode without binding overheads (hatched red bar).
+Here, it is also interesting to compare against [cppyy](https://cppyy.readthedocs.io/en/latest/) (gray bar) and a pure Python implementation that runs bytecode without binding overheads (hatched red bar).

 <p align="center">
 <img src="https://github.com/wjakob/nanobind/raw/master/docs/images/perf.svg" alt="Runtime performance benchmark" width="850"/>
 </p>

-The overhead of a _nanobind_ function is lower than that of an equivalent pure CPython function.
-The functions benchmarked here don't perform CPU-intensive work, so this this plot mainly mainly measures the overheads of performing a function call, boxing/unboxing arguments and return values, etc.
+This data shows that the overhead of calling a _nanobind_ function is lower than that of an equivalent function call done within CPython.
+The functions benchmarked here don't perform CPU-intensive work, so this this mainly measures the overheads of performing a function call, boxing/unboxing arguments and return values, etc.

 The difference to _pybind11_ is _significant_: a ~**2× improvement** for simple functions, and an **~8× improvement** when classes are being passed around.